Britain's FTSE falls as China demand fears hit miners

 * FTSE 100 down 0.6 pct

-LONDON, March 20 Britain's blue-chip share index extended a technical retreat into a second session on Tuesday as concerns over demand from top metals consumer China hit heavyweight miners, although some were already positioning for further gains.
+LONDON, March 20 Britain's top share index was lower on Tuesday morning, weighed down by mining stocks which fell in response to signs of a demand slowdown in China, the world's largest consumer of metals.

-Miners, which account for a large part of the index, fell 3.1 percent after BHP Billiton, the world's biggest miner, said it was seeing evidence of "flattening" iron ore demand from China.
+Miners fell 2.1 percent after BHP Billiton, the world's biggest miner, said it was seeing evidence of "flattening" iron ore demand from China, which cut its economic growth goal for this year earlier this month.

-Following metals prices into negative territory, mining rivals Rio Tinto and Kazakhmys were among the top fallers, down 3.6 percent and 3.2 percent respectively.

-"With news from China in focus, the immediate sector to feel the crunch is anything commodites-linked, but it's a buying opportunity," Ed Woolfitt, head of trading at Galvan, said

-Among those to potentially get a boost from the data would be Wolseley, the world's biggest building supplies company, Bowman said.
-The stock was down 1.7 percent near midday.

-"Wolseley is seen as a fairly core play in terms of U.S. housing and construction, although how much is priced-in already is difficult to say," he said.
+Shares in BHP and rival Rio Tinto were down 2 percent and 2.7 percent, respectively, having traded 20.4 percent and 30.6 percent of their volume average.

+"JPMorgan is not looking for a hard landing in China, but economic activity will remain mixed and will continue softening in the near term," said Emmanuel Cau, JPMorgan European equity strategist said.

-The index still enjoyed strong technical support and was seen as merely experiencing a temporary pullback before heading towards last year's highs in the 6,100 region, according to broker Cheuvreux.
+The index still enjoyed strong technical support and was seen as merely experiencing a temporary pullback before heading towards last year's highs in the 6,100 region, according Cheuvreux.

 "We do not exclude (an) addition(al) congestion phase before renewing strength towards the prior swing tops within the 6,050-6,100 target window," the broker said in a note.